pypa/packaging.python.org/source/guides/using-manifest-in.rst

 Including files in source distributions with ``MANIFEST.in``
 ============================================================

-When building a :term:`source distribution <Source Distribution (or "sdist")>` for your package, by default only a minimal set of files are included.
+When building a :term:`Source Distribution` for your package, by default only a minimal set of files are included.
 You may find yourself wanting to include extra files in the source distribution, such as an authors/contributors file, a :file:`docs/` directory, or a directory of data files used for testing purposes.
 There may even be extra files that you